FrostyX/frostyx.github.io/_drafts/building-rhel-packages-with-tito.md

 Go and see what is the version (ignore the release number) of our package in RHEL, and point the `main` branch to the Tito tag associated with this version.
-Point the `main` branch to the latest tag.
 For example, if the package name is `foo` and its version is `1.5-3`, run the following command.

 ```bash
 git reset --hard foo-1.5-1